 Potstickers: You can even make Potstickers with the leftovers.

-Crab Rangoon: Pulled pork works well in crab Rangoon’s along with cheese and crackers.
+Crab Rangoon: Smoked pulled pork works well in crab Rangoon’s along with cheese and crackers.
 They can be added in baba ganoush.

-There are very few foods where the pulled pork doesn’t work well.
+There are very few foods where the smoked pulled pork doesn’t work well.